Cottonmouth (Burchell Clemens)

-Cottonmouth is a supervillain appearing in American comic books published by Marvel Comics.
+Cottonmouth (Burchell Clemens) is a supervillain appearing in American comic books published by Marvel Comics.

 Publication history

 Cottonmouth is a snake-themed super villain, mainly associated with the Serpent Society.
-He first appeared in Captain America #310 (Oct.
-1985), created by writer Mark Gruenwald and artist Paul Neary.
+He first appeared in Captain America #310 (October 1985), and was created by writer Mark Gruenwald and artist Paul Neary.
 Burchell Clemens was artificially enhanced and given the ability to extend his jaw to over a foot and bite through solid materials such as concrete.
 He first showed up as part of the Serpent Society, often teaming up with Society member Asp.
 The team came into conflict with Captain America during a paid hit on MODOK.
 After being arrested Society leader Sidewinder freed Cottonmouth and others from custody.
 When Viper took control of the Serpent Society Cottonmouth was one of the members who opposed her, siding with Captain America to take Viper down.
 Cottonmouth remained a member when the Serpent Society was reorganized as Serpent Solutions.

 Fictional character biography

 Originally from Mobile, Alabama, Cottonmouth was chosen by Sidewinder to join a snake-themed villain group, the Serpent Society.
-With the ability to extend his jaws over a foot wide, he was given steel fangs, possibly by the Roxxon Oil Company, which he uses to torture his victims in an almost cannibalistic way.
+With the ability to extend his jaws over a foot wide, he was given steel fangs, possibly by the Roxxon Oil Company, which he uses to torture others in an almost cannibalistic manner.
 His jaw muscles are superhumanly strong, and can bite with sufficient force to crush cinderblock or metals that are softer than iron.
-However, very little is known about his past, other than the fact that he was an active criminal in the southern portion of the United States.
+Little is known about his past, other than the fact that he was an active criminal in the southern portion of the United States.

-Cottonmouth was often paired up with Asp, such as when the two were to advertise the Serpent Society to Kingpin.
-The Serpent Society was hired by A.I.M. to hunt down MODOK.
-During their confrontation with MODOK, Cottonmouth and teammate Death Adder were able to slay him, which was a big win for their organization.
-Cottonmouth also battled Captain America for the first time.
-They were soon defeated by Captain America, but were able to escape.
-He also participated in the mission to retrieve the retired Porcupine's costume, which turned out to be a trap by Captain America.
-Cottonmouth was injured during the battle, his teeth being destroyed by the star-spangled hero's shield.
-He, along with Rattler and Death Adder were eventually defeated and taken into custody.
-Not for long, however, as Sidewinder soon teleported them to safety.
-Cottonmouth and Rattler next confronted the Kingpin's men over Death Adder's murder.
+The Serpent Society is hired by A.I.M. to hunt down MODOK.
+During their confrontation with MODOK, Cottonmouth and teammate Death Adder manage to kill him, which is a significant victory for their organization.
+They are soon defeated by Captain America, but manage to escape.
+He also participates in the mission to retrieve the retired Porcupine's costume, which turns out to be a trap by Captain America.
+Cottonmouth is injured during the battle, his teeth being destroyed by Captain America's shield.
+He, along with Rattler and Death Adder, are eventually defeated and taken into custody, but are broken out by Sidewinder.
+Cottonmouth and Rattler next confront the Kingpin's men after Death Adder is murdered by the Scourge of the Underworld.